MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 **Key Takeaways:**

 - Team AI library provides an easy way to light up an ISV developed bot in Teams with the power of LLMs.
-- It does not require the integration with current Microsoft Copilot capabilities, can provide a task-oriented experience.
+- It doesn't require the integration with current Microsoft Copilot capabilities, can provide a task-oriented experience.
-- It offers a lot of possibilities from engineering perspective but also ready to use capabilities Out Of the Box, making the whole development process easier.
+- It offers many possibilities from an engineering perspective but also ready to use capabilities Out Of the Box, making the whole development process easier.

 If you want to power your bot in Teams with LLMs, Teams AI Library is the way for you to go.